Logo

 How high will the base rate go?

 No one knows for sure how high the base rate will go, but experts believe it has peaked at 5.25%.
-As long as inflation keeps coming down, the Bank should keep lowering the base rate in 2024 and into 2025.
+As long as inflation keeps coming down, the Bank should keep lowering the base rate in 2025.

 When is the next Bank of England base rate meeting?